Moving to Switzerland

 We asked people in Switzerland if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "It is important to be aware of local customs when visiting Switzerland.
 Public displays of affection such as hugging and kissing are generally seen as inappropriate, particularly among strangers.
 It is also important to be punctual when making arrangements with Swiss people.
 Showing up late may be seen as unprofessional and disrespectful.
 Additionally, it is considered rude to wear shoes inside the home, so it is best to take them off when entering someone's home.
-With regard to tipping, Swiss culture does not heavily emphasize tipping and is considered an optional gesture," said one expat in Switzerland.
+With regard to tipping, Swiss culture does not heavily emphasize tipping and is considered an optional gesture," replied a member in Switzerland.

 Why do people move to Switzerland?